|

 Monoceros is a faint constellation located on the celestial equator.
 Its name translates to unicorn from Greek.
 Click for more information.

-Corona Borealis is a small constellation located in the northern celestial hemisphere.
-Click for even more interesting facts and information.
+Canis Major is a constellation located in the southern celestial hemisphere.
+Its name is Latin for “Greater Dog”.
+Click for more information.